Palliative Care Services

 What is Palliative Care?

-Palliative care is person and family-centred care provided for a person with an active, progressive, advanced disease, who has little or no prospect of cure and who is expected to die, and for whom the primary goal is to optimize the quality of life.
+Palliative care is person and family-centred care provided for a person with an active, progressive, advanced disease, who has little or no prospect of cure and is expected to die from it, or to an older adult nearing the end of life due to age-related decline.
+The primary goal is to provide comfort and optimise that person’s quality of life.

-End-of-life care is the last few weeks of life in which a patient with a life-limiting illness is rapidly approaching death.
-The needs of patients and their carers are higher at this time.
-This phase of palliative care is recognized as one in which increased services and support are essential to ensure quality, coordinated care from the health care team is being delivered.
-This takes into account the terminal phase or when the patient is recognized as imminently dying, death and extends to bereavement care.
+A key component of Palliative Care is ‘End-of-Life Care’, when a person is rapidly approaching death.
+Since the needs of that person and their carers rise at this time, it requires intensive services and support to ensure high quality, coordinated care from everyone in the Palliative Care and health services team.
+End-of-life care also takes into account the terminal phase; when the patient is recognised as imminently dying or has died and extends to bereavement care.

-Palliative care identifies and treats symptoms which may be physical, emotional, spiritual or social.
-Because palliative care is based on individual needs, the services offered will differ but may include:
+Palliative Care identifies and treats symptoms which may be physical, emotional, spiritual or social.
+Because our service is based on individual needs, each Palliative Care Program and plan will differ but may include:

 • Relief of pain and other symptoms e.g. vomiting, shortness of breath